EmbedMolecules#

 Note

-• Input molecules are modified in-place with generated conformers
+• In RDKIT_CONFORMERS mode (default), input molecules are modified in-place with generated conformers.
+In DEVICE mode, RDKit conformers are not touched.

 • params.useRandomCoords must be True for ETKDG algorithm